-Techniques for planning, shooting & editing vertical video
+Techniques for planning, shooting, editing & PLAYING vertical video

 Tripods, Cameras & Mounts

-Almost every camera these days can shoot high definition vertical video; once you've ensured that you can shoot at least 1280x720 resolution (1920x1080 is preferred for Festival screening) and either 24, 25 or 30fps (frames per second), it's just a matter of turning the device 90º then working out how to deal with the ergonomics of it.
+Almost every digital camera these days can shoot high definition vertical video; it's just a matter of turning it 90º and working out how to deal with the ergonomics.

-If the camera screen or display can tilt, swivel and still be seen at 90º, even better!
+If the camera screen or display can tilt, swivel and still be seen when the device is 90º, great, otherwise turn it the other way (270º) and flip the image in editing if needs be.
 The smaller the camera, the tougher it is to keep steady while handheld though, so...

-How ON EARTH do I mount a camera sideways on a tripod?
+How do I mount a camera sideways on a tripod?

 Fear not.
 Here are some ideas.